Why did I write another book about shyness when there are over 600 books about it published already? How could there be anything left to say?

 I remembered my own first day at school, that morning in September, 1953, when I crouched in a corner of the school’s old brick walls, already instinctively protecting my back, waiting for the doors of the school to open.
 I remembered the yard full of children, the pushing, teasing, shouting and hitting that were going on all around me.
 Though I couldn’t have put it into words then, I felt like an alien child, an orphan from some far away star, inexplicably left behind on a strange and unfriendly planet.
 Only five years old, I was already contemplating what would be the central problem of my life.

-Stone would go on through experience and reading to develop a deeper, better understanding of his shyness.
-I did too, as I wrote his story.
+Stone goes on to explain how, through life experience and reading, he developed a better understanding of other people and his shyness.
+I did too, especially when I was writing his story.

-But, The Shyness Guide isn’t only about shyness.
-It’s a new way of looking at the world, one that I hope will help you to see everything in a new light, and realize that this world can be your world as much as anyone else’s.
+The Shyness Guide isn’t only about shyness though.
+It’s a new way of looking at the world, one that I will help you to see that this world is your world as much as anyone else’s.